-Dos and Don’ts of incorporating sparklers into your wedding
+Dos and Don’ts of using wedding sparklers safely:

 DO check with your venue — some do not allow sparklers for insurance reasons.
 This is the first thing you should check before anything else.

-DON’T forget to make sure there is enough space for two lines of wedding guests holding extra long sparklers, with space for the couple to pass under besides.
+DON’T forget to make sure there is enough space for two lines of wedding guests holding extra long sparklers, with space for the couple to pass under beside.

 DO announce the send-off.
 There are a few ways to do this — on a chalkboard at the venue, as part of the night’s schedule.
 You can also make the sparklers into party favors with the gathering time on them.
 Finally, have the MC announce the send-off to get everyone moving.